programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 Default login is `root` with password `admin`.
 Please replace with a secure password: Click on `root` in the upper left corner.

-## automate SQL dumps and updates of fylr ans postgresql
+## automate SQL dumps and updates of fylr and postgresql

 To have consistent and complete snapshots of your SQL data, we strongly recommend: